 During 2013, the Company commenced the process of assigning the vessel management services for its four vessels operating in Brazil from a third-party provider to a wholly-owned subsidiary of the Company.
 This assignment could be interpreted by local authorities as a new importation of these vessels resulting in an assessment ranging from \$0.5 million to \$3.5 million, in the aggregate.
-The Company believes that these vessels would not require re-importation and, as of March 31, 2014, any potential re-importation duties have not been assessed or recorded in its financial statements.
+The Company believes that these vessels would not require re-importation and, as of June 30, 2014, any potential re-importation duties have not been assessed or recorded in its financial statements.
+In addition, the Company has a dispute with the third-party provider relating to past services in Brazil.
+The Company's claim is presently estimated to be in the range of \$0.5 million to \$5.5 million.
+The third-party provider has asserted claims against the Company, which are estimated to be in the range of \$0.5 million to \$4.0 million, net of amounts accrued.
 While the Company cannot estimate the amounts or timing of the resolution of these matters relating to operations in Brazil, the Company believes that the outcome will not have a material impact on its liquidity or financial position, but the ultimate resolution could have a material impact on its interim or annual results of operations.

 During 2012, an Upstream customer, ATP Oil and Gas, Inc., initiated a reorganization proceeding under Chapter 11 of the United States Bankruptcy Code.
+During the second quarter of 2014, this case has been converted to liquidation under Chapter 7 of the United States Bankruptcy Code.
 Pre-petition receivables from ATP were \$4.8 million, of which the Company has recorded \$0.9 million in reserves.
 While the Company believes that the net receivables are collectible, it will continue to monitor the proceedings, which may result in actual collections that may differ materially from the current estimate.

-6. Discontinued Operations
+7. Discontinued Operations

 On August 29, 2013, the Company closed the sale of substantially all of the assets and business of its Downstream segment's tug and tank barge fleet to Genesis Marine, LLC, an affiliate of Genesis Energy L.P.
 (NYSE:GEL), for net cash proceeds of approximately of \$227.5 million, after deal costs.
 The sale resulted in a gain of \$60.0 million (\$38.1 million after-tax or \$1.04 per diluted share).
 Excluded from the sale were three older, lower-horsepower tugs considered to be non-core assets.
-During the three months ended March 31, 2014, two of these tugs were sold for net cash proceeds of \$1.3 million.
+During the six months ended June 30, 2014, two of these tugs were sold for net cash proceeds of \$1.3 million.
 These sales resulted in a pre-tax gain of approximately \$0.7 million (\$0.4 million after-tax or \$0.01 per diluted share.)
 The historical results for the Downstream segment and the gains on the sales thereof have been presented as discontinued operations for all periods in the accompanying consolidated financial statements.